 Time Series Analysis

 The goal if this analysis is to forecast COVID-19 cases of countries to determine whether or not that country may see an increase in cases in the foreseeable future.
 Due to the fact that each country will have their own unique pattern of cases, forecasting models will need to be tailored to each individual country and it will be impossible to apply a one-size-fits-all model.
 For these reasons, plus the conclusions made by Papastefanopoulos et al. in 2020 as discussed in the literature review, the Auto Regressive Integrated Moving Average (ARIMA) method was selected to be the time-series method used in this analysis for forecasting.
-The ARIMA method is well-suited to this problem because the method is easy to implement programmatically, generally performs well even with limited data, and was among the top performing methods in the analysis conducted by Papastefanopoulos et al (Papastefanopoulos et al., 2020).
+The ARIMA method is well-suited to this problem because the method is easy to implement programmatically, generally performs well even with limited data, and was among the top performing methods in the analysis conducted by Papastefanopoulos et al. (Papastefanopoulos et al., 2020).
 To implement the ARIMA method, R packages tsibble, forecast, and tseries were used.
 According to the documentation, the “auto.arima” function from the forecast package returns the best ARIMA model according to either AIC, AICc or BIC value.
 For this analysis the best model was selected based on the AIC, or Akaike Information Criterion, which is an estimator of out-of-sample prediction error and is used to determine the relative quality of statistical models (Zajic, 2019).
 Using the model fit as determined by the auto.arima function, a forecast of new COVID-19 cases for the next 30 days is generated along with a 95% confidence interval range.
 A sample output of the forecast for new COVID-19 cases over the next 30 days in the US are presented in figure 5 above.
 Additional figures and tables presenting forecasted values for other countries can be found in appendices A and B.

 Results